huangzheng001/CESSD/README.md

 # CESSD
-Contact me if you want to use data and codes.
+Contact me if you want to use data and code.
 My e-mail: 496159810@qq.com